twgh/xcgui/README-en.md

 # Command introduction

 The functions in the xc package are the original functions in xcgui.dll.
 There are more than a thousand functions that can be used directly.
 The encapsulated classes are in other packages.

-In some cases, it is more convenient to mix the functions and classes in the xc package.
+In some cases, it is more convenient to mix the native functions in the xc package with the encapsulated classes.

 # Schedule